Whether you traveled a lot throughout your program or not, it’s likely you will feel … Read more

 This program accepts 15 students only.
 Early applications are advised as the program will close once capacity is reached.
 Students may be added to a waitlist.

-The Holistic Health and Wellness in Asia course offered during Session 1 of the Thailand Summer Program is designed to complement the Environmental Conservation and Sustainable Development in SEA course.
+The Issues in Environmental Health course offered during Session 1 of the Thailand Summer Program is designed to complement the Environmental Conservation and Sustainable Development in SEA course.
 Both courses are taught by Dr. Pierre Echaubard.

 Fees & Inclusions

 $500 off total cost of program

 Must take a course in Session 1 and Session 2

 - Overseas health insurance, plus evacuation and repatriation insurance

 - Orientation Program with meals, activities and transportation